Euthanasia

 From a medical-ethical perspective, there is a general responsibility of the physician to preserve life, but not under all circumstances.
 Furthermore, life-prolonging measures cannot be responsible if they are ineffective, if their efficiency is questionable or if they involve disproportionately large suffering for the patient.
 The differentiation between the usage of ordinary and exceptional treatment methods is being discussed here, both from the medical perspective as well as from the moral perspective.

-In the discussion about the licitness of the various types of euthanasia, many different aspects play a role.
+In the discussion about the licitness of the various types of euthanasia, many different ethical aspects play a role.
 The main topics of discussion are as follows:

 Licitness of suicide

-A prerequisite for assuming the licitness of killing a person in accordance with his own wishes is that a person is permitted to end his own life intentionally in the first place.
+A prerequisite for assuming the licitness of killing a person in accordance with their own wishes is that a person is permitted to end their own life intentionally in the first place.
 Whether or not this is the case – and if so under what circumstances – is the subject of debate.
 Basically, there are two approaches, both of which set different limits to an individual's right to self-determination concerning life and death:

 Proponents of the first approach assume that human life is "inviolable" or "sacred".
 Human life is hence not only not at other people's disposal but also not at one's own disposal.
 This approach is rooted not least in Jewish-Christian traditions and is supported above all by the churches.
 The given reason is that life is God-given and that therefore God alone has the jurisdiction over life and death.
 If life is already coming to an end, there is no absolute obligation to prolong it by any means possible; however, its active shortening through suicide is objectively prohibited as a violation of God's sovereignty.
 Yet the subjective capacity for bearing responsibility may be diminished in such cases.
 Based on this approach, passive or indirect euthanasia in the case of a person whose dying process has already begun may be permissible under certain circumstances.
 However, under no circumstances shall it be permissible to assist suicide or carry out active euthanasia.